Physical Fitness: Meaning, Importance, Key Components & Program

 Improve Mood and Mental Health

-6. Reducing Stress and Depression
+6. Reduce Stress and Depression

 Studies have consistently shown that exercise provides a range of benefits for people struggling with depression.
-It not only provides physical advantages such as better sleep, increased energy levels, and overall well-being, but it also offers psychological benefits such as reduced stress and anxiety, improved mood, and heightened self-esteem.
+It not only provides physical advantages such as better sleep, increased energy levels, and well-being, but it also offers psychological benefits such as reduced stress and anxiety, improved mood, and heightened self-esteem.

 Not only can exercise help in treating depression, but it can also prevent people from becoming depressed again.
-So, it’s important to keep up an exercise regimen after people get better.

 In addition, exercise can increase levels of serotonin in the blood, which is generally reduced in people with depression.

 People who regularly exercise tend to have better emotions and good mental health.
-Exercise also reduced the risk of experiencing mental disorders.

 7. Improve Sleep Quality

 Sleep is important for the body.
-It is the time to recover, conserve energy, repair and build up the muscles worked during exercise.
+It is the time to recover, conserve energy, repair, and build up the muscles worked during exercise.
 When we get enough good-quality sleep, the body produces growth hormones.

 Exercise can contribute to more sound and restful sleep.
 Physical activity increases time spent in deep sleep, the most physically restorative sleep phase.
-In addition to improving the quality of sleep, exercise can also help you increase the duration of your nightly rest.

 Get Enough Sleep